wangziqi2013/wangziqi2013.github.io/_posts/2019-01-14-steal-no-force.markdown

 operation since cache line flush is not on the critical path.
 In database terminologies, these two properties are called "steal, no force" which is also assumed by the well-known undo-redo ARIES recovery scheme.

+We describe the system and its operation as follows.
+Transaction bookkeeping and conflict detection are controlled by the implementation of the TM, which is off-topic to our discussion.
+All memory operations within the transaction are treated as transactional and persistent.
+We only consider write operations, because reads naturally do not need any persistency guarantee.
+On every write operation, the cache controller extracts the old and new value.
+Log records containing both before-image and after-image are constructed.
+Containing both before- and after-image in the log record can double the amount of storage required, putting more stress on NVM bandwidth, but have the following benefits.